splunk/public-o11y-docs/infrastructure/terms-concepts.rst

 Navigator
 ==================

-A navigator is a set of screens that lets you monitor instances of your integrations.
-Each card on the Splunk Infrastructure Monitoring landing page represents a navigator, corresponding to the service you integrate with Splunk Observability Cloud.
+A navigator is a collection of resources that lets you monitor metrics and logs across various instances of your services and detect outliers in the instance population based on key performance indicators.
+Resources in a navigator include, but are not limited to, a full list of entities, dashboards, related alerts and detectors, and service dependencies.

 For more detail on how to work with navigators, see :ref:`use-navigators-imm`.